omar-sherif9992/GUConnect/README.md

 - Firestore Database:
   - Collection: users
   - Document fields: fullName, userName, phoneNumber, image, email, password, biography, userType, user_id, token
+  - Restriction: Only authorized users can read and write to this collection.

 ### Comment Class
 - Description: Represents a comment made by a user on a post.